Denis Makarenko/Shutterstock.com

 Bryan Cranston / Preparation H

 Before he was famous, Breaking Bad star Bryan Cranston was the face of Preparation H, touting its healing “oxygen action.”
-But that’s not all.
-He was cast in countless other commercials—rocking climbing for Mars Bars, playing the then-high-tech game of Mega Force, washing away body odor with Shield soap, taste-testing Coffee-mate, and relieving his headaches with Excedrin.
-In fact, Cranston was featured in so many commercials of the time, it would have been hard not to catch a glimpse of him here and there while watching TV.
+He was also cast in countless other commercial roles that include rock climbing for Mars Bars, playing the then-high-tech game of Mega Force, washing away body odor with Shield soap, taste-testing Coffee-mate and relieving his headaches with Excedrin.
+Cranston was featured in so many commercials of the time, it would have been hard not to catch a glimpse of him here and there while watching TV.

-After earning a Police Science degree as a young man, Bryan found himself drawn to acting in theater which led to him being cast in small television roles.
-Early on, Bryan determined to never pass on any acting jobs.
-This strategy certainly worked for him.
-His character roles in the 90s would lead to his career breakthrough as the dad in six seasons of Malcolm in the Middle as well as playing Walter White in five seasons of Breaking Bad.
-Cranston has taken home six Emmys, two Golden Globes, and two Tonys.
+After earning a Police Science degree in college, Cranston found himself drawn to acting in theater which led to him being cast in small television roles.
+Early on, Cranston was determined to never pass on any acting jobs.
+This mentality has helped him sustain a successful acting career, as a wide range of character roles in the 90s would lead to his career breakthrough as goofy dad Hal in six seasons of Malcolm in the Middle as well as playing Walter White in five seasons of Breaking Bad.
+Cranston has taken home six Emmys, two Golden Globes and two Tonys for his impressive performances.

 Want to get your acting career started?
 Sign up or login to Casting Frontier and start auditioning today!